 • familiarity with genomics data formats (e.g., FASTA, VCF, BED, …) is a plus.

-• impact of the practical course / workshop for the participant and his/her research group.
+• impact of the practical course / workshop for the participant and their research group.

 • stage of the research project: priority will be given to participants with data already available and ready to be analyzed (participants data will not be analyzed during the practical course / workshop).